Enfey/MarketEnfey/README.md

 # MarketEnfey

 ## Hi!
-This is just a quick guide to whats going on in this monolithic mess that is the beating heart of my coursework <br>
+This is just a quick guide to whats going on in this monolithic mess that is the beating heart of my coursework (if you're a stranger, ignore how much of a mess this is, i wrote 90% of it when i had no clue what i was doing) <br>

-There are 16 forms in total but only forms leverage the power of the OleDb update stuff.
+There are 16 forms in total but only forms leverage the power of the OleDb update classes and methods.
 These are as follows:<br>

 1. ***Customers***: Updating and adding customers.
 2. ***Employees***: Updating and adding employees.